Explore the Essence of Tempura and Dashi with an Experienced Chef in Kyoto

 True to its name, Kodaiji Tantora is just a few steps away from Kodai-ji Temple, which was established in memory of samurai lord Hideyoshi Toyotomi (one of the “Great Unifiers” of Japan).
 While still close to popular places like Yasaka Shrine, Chion-in Temple, and Kiyomizu-dera Temple, it’s nestled in a peaceful spot where you’ll forget about the crowds.

-Your host for this experience is Kodaiji Tantora’s head chef, Masaru Oba, who has a wealth of experience in Japanese cuisine.
+Your host for this experience is a chef from Kodaiji Tantora, who has a wealth of experience in Japanese cuisine.
 You’ll be invited to sit at the counter, which has a view of the tranquil tsuboniwa garden, and indulge in a multi-course tempura meal featuring seasonal ingredients from all over Japan - including Kyoto, of course.

-Chef Oba will also personally teach you how he makes his mouthwatering tempura and about the importance of dashi, a soup stock that’s said to be the lifeblood of Japanese cuisine.
+The chef will also introduce his approach to preparing tempura and the importance of dashi, a soup stock that’s said to be the lifeblood of Japanese cuisine.
 Whether you hope to make your own at home or simply love eating, his lesson is sure to expand your knowledge and appreciation of Japanese food.

 The first dashi is made from kombu kelp sourced from Rishiri, Hokkaido - known for its high quality kombu, making it a favorite amongst chefs - that has been steeped overnight, giving it plenty of time to infuse the water.
 The second is katsuo dashi, the result of simmering aged bonito flakes from Makurazaki, Kagoshima, which produces the most bonito flakes in all of Japan.
 Finally, your third dashi is none other than the one regularly used at Kodaiji Tantora, which combines kombu dashi carefully steeped overnight with bonito flakes, known as awase dashi.
 You’ll be able to try your hand at shaving flakes off the dried and fermented fish with a special shaver.

-Whether you’re a complete beginner or looking to perfect your tempura, there’s plenty to learn from Chef Oba.
+Whether you are a beginner or already familiar with tempura, there is much to observe in the chef’s craft from your seat at the counter.
 The iconic Japanese dish is made by coating vegetables and seafood in a flour-based batter, then deep frying them for a crispy texture - a vital element.
 Chilling the batter (as well as the ingredients before they are mixed) before lowering the pieces into the hot oil helps to create that perfect crunch.

 Carefully Sourced Ingredients Make up a Magnificent Multi-Course Tempura Dinner

 Your meal for this experience includes appetizers, a soup or simmered dish, sashimi, tempura, organic Koshihikari rice from Tamba-Sasayama, Hyogo, and dessert.
-In addition to popular ingredients like kuruma prawns and vegetables, your tastebuds will be tempted with imaginative tempura devised by Chef Oba - all fried right in front of you, of course (drinks are not included in the experience fee).
+In addition to popular ingredients like kuruma prawns and vegetables, your tastebuds will be tempted with imaginative tempura devised by the chef - all fried right in front of you, of course (drinks are not included in the experience fee).

-Before you tuck into the tempura, Chef Oba recommends a touch of seaweed salt (made solely from seawater and seaweed sourced from Awajishima, Hyogo) or salt (produced only with seawater from Iwato, Mie).
+Before you tuck into the tempura, the chef will guide you on how best to enjoy each ingredient to bring out its flavor.
+Especially recommended are the seaweed salt (made solely from seawater and seaweed from Awajishima, Hyogo) and the salt (made only with seawater from Iwato, Mie).
 You’ll also be able to dip the tempura in tsuyu, a refreshing sauce, so feel free to experiment and enjoy.
 As you eat, the oil crackling as your next piece turns golden is sure to draw out your appetite even further.

 For an extra cost, discover an even deeper culinary experience with sake chosen to be the perfect companion to your tempura.
 Your pairings will consist of four varieties mainly sourced from Kyoto Prefecture, like Kinoshita Brewery’s Tamagawa sake and Fujioka Sake Brewery’s Souku sake.
 Exclusively for Wabunka guests, this option gives you the chance to taste rare sake that has been lovingly brewed for years.
 For example, your selection may include amber-colored sake - a hue akin to matured whisky - that defies the stereotype of clear sake.